SunStarSys/orion/README.md

 ## Buildable text content should be UTF-8.

-## Perl prerequisites: sealed v4.1.8, APR::Request (which has a build dependency on mod_perl).
+## Perl prerequisites: sealed v4.1.8, YAML::XS, and APR::Request (which has a build dependency on mod_perl).

 ## New build system is based on node.js and Editor.md: markdownd.js!